Coral Reef Conservation Fund 2022 REQUEST FOR PROPOSALS

 III.
 Increase Management Capacity in Coral Conservation

 The Coral Reef Conservation prioritizes applied research that responds to needs identified by jurisdictional coral reef managers.
-Projects under this category will seek to fill specific gaps in coral conservation and management and MUST have a management partner that they are working with to develop research questions and that will be the primary audience for results.
-Competitive projects under this category will seek to have results accessible to coral practitioners beyond a journal publication.
+Projects under this category will work with a specific management partner to fill a critical gap in coral conservation to directly support a management decision.
+Competitive projects under this category will identify a specific management audience and question and will have results accessible to coral practitioners beyond a journal publication.

 To better gauge progress on individual grants and to ensure greater consistency of project data provided by multiple grants, a list of metrics for the Coral Reef Conservation Fund is available in Easygrants.
 Applicants will choose from this list for future reporting.
 We ask that applicants select only the most relevant metrics from this list for their project (all possible program metrics are shown in the table below).
 If an applicable metric has not been provided, please contact Michelle Pico (firstname.lastname@example.org) to discuss acceptable alternatives.